holder66/aging/Why we get old and die - the science.md

 # Why we get old and die - the science

 #### sperm competition
-Once mating has occurred, the millions of sperm compete with each other to be first to reach the oocyte.
+Once mating has occurred, the millions of sperm compete with each other to be first to reach the oocyte[2].
 In species in which females mate in rapid succession with a variety of males, the sperm race helps select between individuals.
 Here is a video of that process in the fruit fly.
 The sperm of one male have been labelled with a green fluorescence, and the sperm of a second male labelled with red, which unfortunately is barely visible <sup id="a1">[1](#f1)</sup>

 Fluorescent sperm in the female sperm-storage organ of Drosophila melanogaster